stephbu/aoc2023/Day4/README.md

 ## Puzzle 2
 Reused the same parser and structures in second part, this time creating a temporary structure to keep count of instances.
-Materialized the temporary structures, made it easy to recursively enumerated through the array adding instance count to subsequent elements.
-Array math hygiene needed to make sure you don't overrun the end of the array.
-Completed part 2 in about 24mins inc. needing to duck out for a few minutes.
+Materialized IEnumerable to array, simple to recursive through adding instance count to subsequent elements.
+Some array math hygiene needed to make sure you don't overrun the end of the array.
+Probably spent more time here looking at the results to make sure they lined up with the somewhat wordy puzzle description.
+Completed part 2 in about 24mins ex. needing to duck out for a few minutes.

 ## Summary
-Completed day 4 in 54mins, including refactoring and nice code quality.
+Completed day 4 in 54mins, including a quick break, refactoring, and nice code quality.
 Pretty quick tonight.